-More and more frequently, penetration testing and vulnerability assessments are making it into news headlines and advertisements.
-Let’s examine a few questions you should ask before signing up for a pen test or vulnerability assessment:
+More and more frequently, penetration testing (a.k.a. pen tests) and vulnerability assessments are making it into news headlines and advertisements.
+Let’s examine a few questions you should ask before signing up for a penetration test or vulnerability assessment:

 - Contractual terms to consider?

-What is Penetration Testing and a Vulnerability Assessment
+What is the Difference Between Penetration Testing and Vulnerability Assessments?

-Pen tests test cybersecurity from the outside or inside.
+Penetration tests assess cybersecurity from the outside or inside.
 Some regulations require them, such as the New York State Cybersecurity Regulation (23 NYCRR500; the “Regulation”).
 The Regulation defines penetration testing as a “methodology in which assessors attempt to circumvent or defeat the security features of an Information System by attempting penetration of databases or controls from outside or inside” the system.
 Imagine it’s a basketball practice or hockey scrimmage and the coach’s focus is on gauging the strength and reliability of the defense in preventing goals or baskets.
-The intention is to identify the vulnerabilities and then try to exploit them, i.e., try to exploit the system.
+The intention is to identify the team's security vulnerabilities and then try to exploit them, the system, or security controls.

 By contrast, a vulnerability assessment is a systematic review of information systems in order to identify cybersecurity vulnerabilities, quantify and/or consider the reasonable risk posed by vulnerabilities and potentially prioritize the levels of threat.
-The goal is to identify potential risks.
+The goal is to identify potential security risks.
 The Regulation defines a vulnerability assessment as “systematic scans or reviews of Information Systems reasonably designed to identify publicly known cybersecurity vulnerabilities” in the Information Systems.
+This applies to computer systems, web applications, databases, and other information systems that could be at risk of SQL injection or another malicious method of attack.

-How Often Should Penetration Testing and Vulnerability Assessments be Performed?
+How Often Should Organizations Perform Penetration Tests and Vulnerability Assessments?

-Under the Regulation, penetration testing must be performed annually, focusing on the relevant risks identified in your Risk Assessment.
+Under the Regulation, penetration testing must take place annually, focusing on the relevant risks identified in your Risk Assessment.

 Vulnerability assessments must be performed biannually, based on the Risk Assessment results.